 There are many factors considered by Search engines for SERP ranking calculation.
 One of the important factors is Backlinks.
 You can categorize those backlinks in many different categories like relevancy, authority, follow, etc.

 - Dofollow Links

 - Nofollow Links

 Read Also: Are Backlinks Still Relevant To SEO

 By default, all links have a Dofollow attribute.
-Dofollow attribute tells search engines to follow the link and index the page.
-It passes the link juice (value) and helps to achieve good authority and ranking on search engine result page.
+The do follow attribute tells search engines to follow the link and index the page.
+It passes the link juice (value) and helps to achieve good authority and ranking on the search engine result pages.

 Suppose you have taken a link from the betacompression.com/introducing-new-google-search-console-beta-version/.

 When a search engine crawls this page, it will check external backlinks on it.
 Any external backlink with Dofollow attribute will get link juice from it and Google will index that page as well.